tim-group/NingLeak/README.rst

 How can i see the leak?
 =======================

-Run the client until it reports a leak.
+Run the client until it reports a persistent leak.
 We have observed that under load (100+ client threads, or fewer threads on a loaded machine), a significant number of requests fail, and a significant number of objects will be leaked.
 Under less load, all requests are successful, and while leaks are less common and smaller, they nonetheless occur.

 If you use the -h/-H flag, the client will halt if there is a leak to allow you to investigate further.